SamanMohseni/GeneticDualVDDOptimizer/README.md

 ## Overview

-The Dual VDD genetic algorithm is implemented in the provided C++ program, located in the `cpp.DualVDD` file.
+The Dual VDD genetic algorithm is implemented in the provided C++ program, located in the `DualVDD.cpp` file.
 This algorithm is designed to optimize the power consumption and critical delay of a circuit by assigning different voltage levels to the gates within the circuit.
 The program makes use of a genetic algorithm approach to evolve the assignment of low voltage (LVDD) and high voltage (HVDD) to the gates, simulating the behavior of DNA in biological systems.

 ## Features